pawoody/Discord_Bot_Text_Reverser/README.md

 <br>
 You will need to create your own bot user to bring your own version of this bot online.

-To your own bring this bot online, create/save a file ".env" in the your WD and add the following text:
+To bring your own version of this bot online, create/save a file ".env" in the your WD and add the following text:
   <br>
   DISCORD_BOT_SECRET="YOUR_TOKEN_GOES_HERE"